The time has never been better, for writing a mystery novel – particularly a mystery series.

 I’ve got this idea for a story,” he says, his eyes trying to read my reaction.
 The pencil in his right hand moves in small arcs, a baton leading an orchestra of fleas.
 I nod.
 “Yeah, tell me about it.”
 I’m looking directly at him (at least he’s going to think I am), arms folded across my chest, left leg crossed over right.
-My wagons are circled, I’ve been here before, time …
+My wagons are circled, I’ve been here before, …

 Sex and violence.